 - If you arrive by car, please park by 8:00 PM.
 Bring a chair if you can.
 A video on nebulae will be shown at about 8:20.
 Observing will begin about 9:05.

-Please note that this event is held “weather permitting”, and is cancelled if it is raining or excessively windy; announcement of a cancellation will be posted both on this page as well as facebook.com/sdbhas.
-We generally begin observing at 9:00 P.M.
+Please note that this event is held “weather permitting”, and is cancelled if it is raining or excessively cloudy or windy; announcement of a cancellation may be posted both on this page as well as facebook.com/sdbhas.
+We generally begin observing at about 9:00 P.M.